 - Shanghai Railway Station is linked to metro line 3 and 4 and located relatively close to Shanghai downtown.

-- Shanghai Hongqiao Railway Station is just one metro station away from Shanghai Hongqiao Airport (SHA).
-It is convenient to take a train to Hangzhou for passengers arriving at this airport.
-It takes half an hour to get from Shanghai city center to this station.
+- Shanghai Hongqiao Railway Station is one metro station away from Shanghai Hongqiao Airport (SHA).
+It’s convenient to take a train to Hangzhou for passengers arriving at this airport.
+From here, it takes half an hour to get to Shanghai city center.

-- Shanghai South Railway Station mainly operate normal speed trains (K and T).
+- Shanghai South Railway Station mainly operates non high-speed trains (K and T).

 ► Arrival Train Stations in Hangzhou:

-- Hangzhou Railway Station is one of the major rail stations in the city ranked first-class.
-It is located just 15 minutes away drive from famous West Lake.
+- Hangzhou Railway Station is one of the major stations in the city, ranked first-class.
+It’s just a 15 minutes drive from the famous West Lake.

 - Hangzhou East Railway Station is located further from Hangzhou city center.
-It is served by a station of the same name on line 1 and line 4 of Hangzhou Metro.
+It’s served by a station of the same name on line 1 and line 4 of the Hangzhou Metro.

 ► Train Schedule: